-Delingpole: Archbishop of Canterbury Urges Us to Rethink 'White' Jesus
+Delingpole: Archbishop of Canterbury Wants 'Rethink' on 'White' Jesus

-The Archbishop of Canterbury wants us to rethink the polar Western notion that Jesus was white and is wondering whether to remove monuments and memorials in Church of England buildings lest they offend someone.
+The Archbishop of Canterbury wants us to rethink the Western notion that Jesus was white and is wondering whether to remove monuments and memorials in Church of England buildings lest they offend someone.

 If this isn’t a sign that we are approaching End Times, I don’t know what is.